lebigot/realtime_annotate/README.rst

 (from the list of previous annotations) is deleted with the delete key.

-**Existing annotations** are displayed both in the "Next annotation" field and in the "Previous annotations" list: the user can thus see what annotations have already been entered.
+**Existing annotations** with time stamps around the current annotation timer are displayed both in the "Next annotation" field and in the "Previous annotations" list.
+The user can thus see what annotations have already been entered.
 The next annotation is *highlighted during one second* before it **scrolls down** to the list of previous annotations (and is replaced by the new next annotation, if any).